 I thought I’d leave the elephant in the room until last.
 Reading about nutrition online is a f**king psychological minefield.
-Almost everyone has an agenda, money to distort “science,” and in terms of the Okinawan diet – I’d read everything from them being 100% plant-based to the modern day Paleo diet.
+Almost everyone has an agenda, or receives money to distort “science,” and in terms of the Okinawan diet – I’d read everything from them being 100% plant-based to the modern day Paleo diet.

 It’s probably no surprise that the aforementioned claims were very far from the actual truth.
 The Ryukyuan people do eat meat, but poles apart to how we do in the west.
 The meat is more like a side dish, with the focus on the meal being plants – full of colours such as sweet potatoes, green, red and yellow vegetables.